Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/b/buildtools/README.md

   * Total refresh of 23.12, except for those packages where newer versions offer compile problems with the current system compiler on LUM<I.

+### 24.11

+  * Trivial port of the 24.03 EasyConfig with just a lot of version updates.